L10 Web Stats Reporter 3.15

 I want to shoot my own jury images.
 What can you do for me?

-You can read my article on how to set your digital camera to photograph art.
+I have a multitude of information on my web site about how to do your own art photography.
+And don't forget to read my article on how to set your digital camera to photograph art.
 A variation of this article ran in Shutterbug Magazine.
 If you e-mail me an image, I can make suggestions on ways to improve your photography, like changing the background or lighting, so you can come up with something that I can make look professional to an art show jury.
 Additionally I can format your images to get 35mm slides made for those shows still requiring them.
 Make me one of your team.

 top